There was no late-night talk show guest quite like Norm Macdonald

 After a minute, Macdonald suddenly chimes in and says, “Are you talking about ‘Melrose Place’?”

-“You’re the biggest ass I ever met,” says O’Brien.
+“You’re the biggest ass I ever met,” O’Brien says.

 “No, because I swear to God, when I lived in L.A., I lived on the actual street called Melrose Place.
 There’s an actual street,” he says.
 “So, they open a restaurant called Melrose Place on it, and it’s right beside my house.”